Hunting and Fishing | Cypress Hills

 The Cypress Hills offer some of the best trout fishing in Saskatchewan.
 Battle Creek, in the West Block wilderness area, is home to Rainbow, Brown, and the occasional Brook Trout.
 This is a perfect creek for fly fishers and ultra-light spin fishers.

-Loch Leven in the Centre Block offers anglers Brook and Cutthroat Trout.
+Loch Leven in the Centre Block is stocked each year and offers anglers Brook and Cutthroat Trout.
 The most effective method for fishing Loch Leven is fly fishing.

 There is a wide variety of trout creeks within the Cypress Hills area, but outside park boundaries.
 Stop at the park visitor centre for information on where to fish.
 Anglers are required to have a Saskatchewan Angling License which can be obtained on line or at the park administration office or visitor centre.
 Angling licenses are not available at the West Block.